 The abundance of spawning-age female blue crabs in the Chesapeake Bay decreased to 68.5 million in 2014, compared with 147 million in 2013.
 This number is below both the 215 million target abundance and the 70 million threshold, which means spawning-age female crabs are currently in a depleted state.

 Why are blue crabs important to the Chesapeake Bay?
 Bruce Vogt from the National Oceanic and Atmospheric Administration (NOAA) explains the iconic crustacean’s economic, ecologic and gastronomic value.
 Learn more about blue crabs in the Chesapeake Bay Program’s online Field Guide.

 Produced by Matt Rath

 Music: “A Moment of Jazz” by Ancelin

-Based on recommendations from the 2011 Chesapeake Bay Blue Crab Advisory Report, this indicator now tracks spawning-age female blue crab abundance and harvest in relation to targets and thresholds for this portion of the population.
-Previously the indicator tracked total adult abundance and harvest (males and females) in relation to interim targets and thresholds for that population.
+Based on recommendations from the 2011 Chesapeake Bay Blue Crab Advisory Report, this indicator tracks spawning-age female blue crab abundance and harvest in relation to targets and thresholds for this portion of the population.
+Previously, the indicator tracked total adult abundance and harvest (males and females) in relation to interim targets and thresholds for that population.

 National Oceanic and Atmospheric Administration (NOAA)